 - Chrome browser extension

 Jaxx also scores well for having a user-friendly interface.
-All the information you need is presented in an easy-to-understand manner, and the ShapeShift integration is a convenient addition.
+All the information you need is presented in an easy-to-understand manner, while ShapeShift integration is a convenient addition.

-Unfortunately, Jaxx doesn’t offer any support for 2-factor authentication, which could provide extra peace of mind for users, and the 2017 reports of a security vulnerability that reportedly resulted in the theft of $400,000 worth of cryptocurrency could also cause concerns.
+Unfortunately, Jaxx doesn’t offer any support for 2-factor authentication, which could provide extra peace of mind for users, while 2017 reports of a security vulnerability that reportedly resulted in the theft of US$400,000 worth of cryptocurrency could also cause concerns.

 Read more in our full review of Jaxx